Percolation transition in phase separating active fluid: Results

 It is evident from Fig.\ref{fig1} that the system goes through multiple transitions at large $\phi$ with increase in Pe.
 Furthermore the porous structures formed at both high and low Pe are reminiscent of a percolated state.
 For a closer analysis, we fix the density at $\phi = 0.7$ and study the system properties with Pe.
 In addition to $f_L$, we also calculate the normalized average linear extension of the largest cluster $d_L$ (see Fig.~\ref{fig2}(a)) \cite{kyriakopoulos2019clustering}.
 For low Pe (region-I in Fig.\ref{fig2}(a)), both $f_L$ and $d_L$ increases from zero around Pe $\approx 0.5$, indicating the formation of a large space-filling cluster.
 This initial increase in both $f_L$ (and $d_L$) at small Pe is mainly due to an increase in probability of the particles to make contact with its neighbors as the particle becomes motile.
-However, in the presence of a translational noise, this cluster formation shifts to a higher Pe (see Fig.S6 in SI).
+However, in the presence of a translational noise, this cluster formation shifts to a higher Pe (see Fig.10 in the Appendix-C).
 Upon further increasing Pe, we obtain a MIPS state around Pe$\approx 20$.
 Note that $f_L$ does not capture this transition since its value is already large, however $d_L$ shows a decrease from its maximum value 1, since the cluster is no longer space-filling.
 Interestingly, at even larger Pe, (Pe $\gtrsim 100$), both $f_L$ and $d_L$ starts to decrease until they reach a minimum around Pe$\approx 200$, indicating a reduction in cluster size.
 Both $f_L$ and $d_L$ again reaches a broad maximum around Pe $\approx 400$ beyond which it starts to decrease again.
 These changes in $f_L$, marked as regions II and III in Fig.\ref{fig2}(a), indicate structural transitions in the system.
-To further investigate these possible transitions, we also calculate the susceptibility $\chi_L = L^2 \sigma_L$ as a function of Pe (see Fig.S1 in SI), where $ \sigma_L = \sqrt{\left<(f_L - \left<f_L\right>^2)\right>}$ is second cumulant.
+To further investigate these possible transitions, we also calculate the susceptibility $\chi_L = L^2 \sigma_L$ as a function of Pe (see inset of Fig.\ref{fig2}(a)), where $ \sigma_L = \sqrt{\left<(f_L - \left<f_L\right>^2)\right>}$ is second cumulant.
 We see clear peaks in $\chi_L$ in regions-I and III, whereas in region-II the peak amplitude is relatively small.
-In Fig.S1 in SI, we separately highlight each of these regions.